 Owner Chef Dee Brown studied the art of haute cuisine at the Culinary Institute of America, but when the Panama City Beach native opened his namesake restaurant he was aiming for something decidedly more welcoming and relaxed.
 Mission accomplished, but it’s the food and not the atmosphere that packs his Front Beach Road location with locals and in-the-know visitors.
 The food embodies a Southern/coastal/Creole/Cajun style and includes oysters, gumbos, etouffee, po’boys and much more.
 Not bad for a restaurant that originally set its sights on being “just a little sandwich bar” by the beach.
 To avoid lines, be sure to arrive early!

-Located at the Y where Highway 79 meets Front Beach Road, Eat My Pasty is an owner-operated purveyor of English fish & chips and Cornish pasties that is taking Panama City Beach by storm!
-It has quickly earned a high ranking on social media sites thanks to the enthusiastic commentary of its customers and the adherence to authentic British flavors by its owners, natives of Essex in England.
+Located at the Y where Highway 79 meets Front Beach Road, The British Eatery is an owner-operated purveyor of English fish & chips and Cornish pasties that is taking Panama City Beach by storm!
+It has quickly earned a high ranking on social media sites thanks to the enthusiastic commentary of its customers and the adherence to authentic British flavors by its owners.
 Even their Malt vinegar is made in-house!
 If you’ve never tried a traditional English pasty, then you’re in for a treat.
-A pasty is a baked pastry folded around your choice of fillings — usually meat and/or veggies and cheese.
-The traditional Cornish pasties at Eat My Pasty are made from scratch, with top-quality meats, veggies and cheeses.
+A pasty is a baked pastry folded around your choice of fillings.

 With fresh ingredients, homemade sides and friendly service, Jesse’s Place is quickly becoming a favorite “hole in the wall” for many looking for a great breakfast or lunch option in the Thomas Drive area.
 Jesse’s Place has not been in place for long in Panama City Beach, but it quickly attracted a following of locals and visitors looking for a healthy, hearty meal.
 Specials are posted daily online (or just “come on in” and read it on the chalkboard), and while the selections change, you’ll always have a wide range of entrées and sides to choose from.
 For a very reasonable lunch price, you’ll get an entrée and three sides, making Jesse’s Place a great place for a well-rounded lunch.